Henry Clay Frick: Private life

-The Frick Collection is home to one of the finest collections of European paintings in the United States.
-It contains many works of art dating from the pre-Renaissance up to the post-Impressionist eras, but in no logical or chronological order.
-It includes several very large paintings by J. M. W. Turner and John Constable.
-In addition to paintings, it also contains an exhibition of carpets, porcelain, sculptures, and period furniture.
-Frick continued to live at both his New York mansion and at Clayton until his death.
+The Frick Collection is home to one of the finest collections of European paintings in the world.
+It contains many works of art dating from the early Renaissance up to the Impressionist era, displayed at the Henry Clay Frick House (built in 1913) in no logical or chronological order.
+Highlights include many important Renaissance and Baroque paintings.
+It also has an extensive collection of English portraits and Rococo works.
+It has two large paintings by J. M. W. Turner and one by John Constable, as well as landscapes from the Barbizon school.
+In addition to paintings, the collection also features carpets, porcelain, sculptures, and period furniture.

 Frick purchased the Westmoreland, a private railroad car, from the Pullman Company in 1910.
 The car cost nearly $40,000, and featured a kitchen, pantry, dining room, servant's quarters, two staterooms, and a lavatory.
 Frick frequently used the car for travel between his residences in New York City, Pittsburgh, and Prides Crossing, Massachusetts, as well for trips to places such as Palm Beach, Florida, and Aiken, South Carolina.
 The car remained in the Frick family until it was scrapped by Helen Clay Frick in 1965.
 Photographs of family and friends travelling on the Westmoreland form part of the Frick archive, as do the original construction plans and upholstery fabric samples.

-Frick and his wife Adelaide had booked tickets to travel back to New York on the inaugural trip of the RMS Titanic in 1912, along with J.P.
-Morgan.
-The couple canceled their trip after Adelaide sprained her ankle in Italy and missed the disastrous voyage.
+Frick and his wife, Adelaide, had booked tickets to travel back to New York on the maiden voyage of the RMS Titanic in 1912, along with J. P. Morgan.
+But the couple canceled their trip after Adelaide sprained her ankle in Italy—and, fortuitously, missed the catastrophic crossing.

-Frick died of a heart attack on December 2, 1919, weeks before his 70th birthday.
+Frick died of a heart attack on December 2, 1919, at the age of 69.
 He was buried in Pittsburgh's Homewood Cemetery.